 The Federation Pavilion is located along the Grand Drive in Centennial Park and commemorates the inauguration of the Federation of Australia at this site on 1 January 1901.
 The original pavilion was an octagonal, domed structure made of Plaster of Paris, decorated with bas-relief castings of native flora, but had degraded by 1903 and was removed.
 This rotunda was designed by Alexander Tzannes and erected in 1988, the Bicentennial year of European Settlement.
 It was constructed around the 'Commonwealth Stone' and features a glass domed ceiling with a colourful design.
 An inscription around the pavilion is from a 1901 poem 'Australia'by Bernard O'Dowd that reads: "Mammon or Millennial Eden".
 The building was renovated and plaques were added to celebrate the Centenary of the Federation of Australia on 1 January 2001.

-The sun sets behind the southern suburb of Wolli Creek, viewed from Tempe Recreational Park.
+The sun sets behind the southern suburb of Wolli Creek, viewed from Tempe Recreation Reserve.
 This boat on the Cooks Riverhas come loose from its mooring and drifted after the recent rain deluge in Sydney which caused serious flooding.
 To see photos of the sunset a short time earlier and later, you can see the photos by clicking here and here.
 Linked to: Skywatch Friday